Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/22 Appendix D Monsters And Npcs.md

 #### Van Richten's Tragic Tale

 At the age of fifteen, Ezmerelda, still troubled by what her family had done to van Richten, ran away from home.
 After many harrowing adventures, she tracked down van Richten two years later.
 Thinking she was a [[5.
-Mechanics/Bestiary/Humanoid/Vistana Assassin (COS).md|Vistana assassin]], he put a sword to her throat and threatened to spill her blood.
+Mechanics/Bestiary/Humanoid/Vistana Assassin.md|Vistana assassin]], he put a sword to her throat and threatened to spill her blood.
 Ezmerelda convinced him that she genuinely wanted to help him find his missing son, whereupon van Richten told her the saddest of tales.
 He had found his son, who had been transformed into a vampire spawn.
 When Erasmus pleaded to his father for salvation, van Richten granted his request by ending his existence.

 #### Farewell